Valdes-Tresanco-MS/gmx_MMPBSA/README.md

                          molecule, make sure that you definde above -lm option (default: None) -li <Index File>      Index file of the unbound ligand.
 Only if tpr file was define in -ls. (default: None) -lg index             Group of the ligand in ligand index file.
 Only if tpr file was define in -ls. (default: None) -lt [TRJ [TRJ ...]]
-Input trajectory of the unbound ligand for multiple trajectory approach.
+Input trajectories of the unbound ligand for multiple trajectory approach.
 Allowed formats:
                          *.xtc (recommended), *.trr, *.pdb. (specify as many as you'd like). (default: None)

 Miscellaneous Actions: